-Well to start off, the kind of silk production we're going to focus on today is that of silkworms, but it should be noted that silk is produced by a number of insects like embioptera, commonly known as web-spinners, hymenoptera (bees, wasps, and ants), silverfish, mayflies, thrips, leafhoppers, beetles, lacewings, fleas, flies, and midges.
-Other types of arthropods also produce silk, most notably various arachnids such as spiders.
-Spider silk is experimentally being used in the medical field to mend bones and for military purposes to produce an alternative to Kevlar via inserting spider genes into goats so that they excrete silk in their milk, from which protective vests are made.
-I'm not making this sh*t up. [tweet this]
+Well to start off, the kind of silk production we’re going to focus on today is that of silkworms, but it should be noted that silk is produced by a number of insects like embioptera, commonly known as web-spinners, hymenoptera (bees, wasps, and ants), silverfish, mayflies, thrips, leafhoppers, beetles, lacewings, fleas, flies, and midges.1 Other types of arthropods also produce silk, most notably various arachnids such as spiders.
+Spider silk is experimentally being used in the medical field to mend bones and for military purposes to produce an alternative to Kevlar via inserting spider genes into goats so that they excrete silk in their milk, from which protective vests are made.2 tweet this

-The silkworms responsible for the vast majority of commercial silk production, are the bombyx mori domesticated and selectively bred from the wild bombyx mandarina.
-The earliest evidence of silk and silkworm domestication dates back over 5,000 years ago to 3630 BCE in ancient china where sericulture, or silk farming, was born.
-The chinese emperors tried to keep silk production a secret in order to maintain a monopoly, but by around 200BC sericulture has already crossed into Korea, and later Japan and India.
+The silkworms responsible for the vast majority of commercial silk production, are the bombyx mori domesticated and selectively bred from the wild bombyx mandarina.3 The earliest evidence of silk and silkworm domestication dates back over 5,000 years ago to 3630 BCE in ancient China where sericulture, or silk farming, was born.4 The Chinese emperors tried to keep silk production a secret in order to maintain a monopoly, but by around 200BC sericulture has already crossed into Korea, and later Japan and India.

-Now, to understand why silk may be objectionable to vegans, we need to understand how silk is made.
-And to understand how silk is made, we first need to understand the life cycle of the Bombyx mori, which we'll go over in brief.
-(Don't ya love how thorough I am?)
+To understand why silk may be objectionable to vegans, we need to understand how silk is made—and to understand how silk is made, we first need to understand the life cycle of the Bombyx mori.

 The silk itself is secreted from two salivary glands in the head of the larvae and consists of two proteins: fibroin, the structural center and sericin, the “gum” which cements the filaments.
 So yes, those elegant dresses and luxurious sheets…are worm spit.
-Given the bee regurgitation we like to sweeten our coffee and pastries with, there seems to be a human fascination with utilizing the oral excretions of insects… [tweet this and/or this]
+Given the bee regurgitation we like to sweeten our coffee and pastries with, there seems to be a human fascination with utilizing the oral excretions of insects. tweet this

-Moving along… each cocoon is composed of filaments up to 3,000 feet (914 meters)* in length, which is pretty impressive coming from a 9 centimeter-long insect.
+Each cocoon is composed of filaments up to 3,000 feet (914) in length, which is pretty impressive coming from a 9 centimeter-long insect.

 To avoid this destruction of raw materials, silk farmers will stifle, meaning kill, the pupae by either baking them, immersing them in boiling water, or, less commonly, freezing them or piercing them with a needle.
 This is performed generally between two days and two weeks after spinning has begun, before they transform into moths.